 How do you balance the electrical needs of a cabinet of equipment with available technology?
-Many data center facilities have come to rely on a standard rack PDU configuration fed by 3-phase, 30A circuits running at 208V.
+Many data center facilities have come to rely on a standard rack mount power strip PDU configuration fed by 3-phase, 30A circuits running at 208V.
 This setup can yield approximately 8 kW to feed your power-hungry IT gear.

 Not bad.
 But the problem is that you’ll go through pole positions faster than freshmen through tater tots in a high school cafeteria.